• Are you confused by all the different components that make up a WordPress website?

 By now, I’m sure you understand that building on WordPress is a good idea.
 Remember, the site and content are yours to keep and move anywhere!
 There are other platforms like Joomla and Drupal, but the industry standard is still WordPress.
 WordPress uses open-source code.
 This makes it very easy for plugin developers to design tools and integrations that optimize websites to perform and convert.
 If one plugin or tool does not serve you well, you can always swap it out for another with a similar function.

 Theme Framework – Creates the structure in which your website lives

 WordPress comes with its own unique structure but can be limited in certain ways if you require a building with more flexible interior spaces.
 Common website frameworks are Genesis, Elegant Themes, Thesis, etc. They are also commonly referred to as the “Parent Theme.”

-You do not necessarily need to use a parent theme but it is advisable for functionality, security, and easy updating of the framework without affecting the custom styling and functionality created on a “child theme.”
-If you do not use a child theme you can run the risk of major updates to the parent theme affect the functionality and look of your website.
+You do not necessarily need to use a parent theme, but it is advisable for functionality, security, and easy updating of the framework without affecting the custom styling and functionality created on a “child theme.”
+If you do not use a child theme, you can run the risk of major updates to the parent theme affecting the functionality and look of your website.

 Theme/Child Theme – Inside walls of your building

 Your website’s unique look and optimization of the tools for your business are created on a theme.
 This is the interior designer of your building.
 It provides you with options to build various spaces for specific functions.
 The theme will set a few things in places like your website’s layout, where certain functions are placed, like pictures, widgets, and other tools.
 Your website’s interior walls allow you to come in and add your own touch of color and add furniture.
 Some themes have brick walls that are hard to move unless you bring a developer to custom code the changes.
 Other themes are very flexible and built with drywall that you can easily remove on your own and change to whatever you like.